 The View of Multitasking

 The Atlantic, in an article condemning multitasking, quotes Publilius Syrus, a slave in the 1st century B.C., who said, "To do two things at once is to do neither."
-And the American Psychological Association highlights a study that shows that mentally shifting gears between tasks actually costs more time than it saves.
+And the American Psychological Association highlights a study that shows that mentally shifting gears between tasks cost more time than it saves.
 Another article on NPR.org points out that many times we think we are multitasking when we are not.
-We are moving our attention from one task to another very quickly but not actually working on them simultaneously.
+We are moving our attention from one task to another very quickly but not working on them simultaneously.

 Multitasking Is Built Into Being a Mom

 But in some ways, that last point is simply picking nits for work-at-home moms.
-Whether we're switching gears quickly or actually doing two things at once, we have a lot of balls in the air.
+Whether we're switching gears quickly or doing two things at once, we have a lot of balls in the air.
 So the question becomes how to keep them from raining down on us.

 Multitasking is part of being a mom from the first time you sling a baby on your hip while wiping up spilled milk.
 The ability to multitask is an essential personality trait for work-at-home moms.
 But how much you can practice it depends on your child care choices, job, and family.